 How Do Sourcing Agents Work?

 Sourcing agents work based on the instructions of their clients.
-For illustration, let us assume that you would like to source jewelry for resale in China.
+For example, let us assume that you would like to source jewelry for resale in China.
 The sourcing agent would work as follows:

 The Request